-The College of Liberal Arts & Sciences (CLAS) academic advisors conduct almost 30,000 in-person student advising sessions each year while maintaining an average student-submitted rating of 4.7 out of 5.
-Along with office walk-ins, our advisors also attend to email advising, phone advising, group advising, and represent CLAS at various campus functions and national advising organizations.
+The College of Liberal Arts & Sciences (CLAS) academic advisors conduct thousands of student advising sessions each year while maintaining an average student-submitted rating of 4.7 out of 5.
+Our advisors also attend to email advising, phone advising, group advising, and represent CLAS at various campus functions and national advising organizations.
 Among us, we have numerous university- and nationally-recognized leaders and awardees.

 Director, Academic Advising Center

 BioHello!
 I’ve been at UF since 2001, in the Department of Spanish and Portuguese Studies.
 I am a Professor of Hispanic Linguistics, and I research how we teach and learn languages other than English, with a specific focus on Spanish.
 I’m specifically interested in how language learners can acquire the sound system—pronunciation—of a new language, and I have also researched the effects of study abroad, of technology on language learning, and the importance of interaction in language classrooms.
 It is an honor to work with the most talented and dedicated advisors on campus here in the AAC.
 They are here to help you with all your academic and campus-related questions, and are one of the most important resources you as a student have.
 I also am always open to hear from students, so feel free to email me with any questions, comments, or concerns you have.
 Go Gators!